HL7/fhir-exchange-routing-ig/input/pages/specification.md

 <p></p>

-#### Scenario: Originator initiates an asynchronous retrieval of data from a Destination that uses an Inbound Gateway Intermediary
+#### Scenario: Originator initiates an asynchronous retrieval of data from a Destination that uses an inbound gateway Intermediary

-In this scenario, the originator uses the [FHIR Asynchronous Pattern](https://www.hl7.org/fhir/async.html) to retrieve data from a destination that uses an Inbound Gateway intermediary as described above.
+In this scenario, the originator uses the [FHIR Asynchronous Pattern](https://www.hl7.org/fhir/async.html) to retrieve data from a destination that uses an inbound gateway intermediary as described above.

 Below is the main flow of this scenario.